-Even when not required by law, this policy provides important protection against medical expenses and employee lawsuits related to workplace injuries.
-You can rely on workers’ comp if an employee needs medical care or time off due to a workplace injury – or if an injured employee sues you for failing to prevent an accident.
+Even when not required by law, this policy offers significant defense against medical costs and employee lawsuits resulting from workplace accidents.
+For example, you can rely on workers' compensation if an employee suffers an injury and needs medical attention or time off or if the employee sues you for negligence in failing to prevent the accident.

 Why is Workers Compensation insurance important?

 A serious workplace injury could financially devastate your business.
-Unfortunately, many small businesses can’t afford to pay medical bills out of pocket, whether treating carpal tunnel syndrome or a broken leg.
+But unfortunately, many small businesses can't afford to pay medical bills out of pocket, whether treating carpal tunnel syndrome or a broken leg.

 Without workers' comp coverage, you and your employees are in a difficult situation.

-Why do certain clients require you to carry Workers Compensation insurance?
+Why do specific clients require you to carry Workers' Compensation Insurance?

 Want to learn more about this policy?
 Our team understands the risk associated with different industries and can help map your requirements with the right coverage.
 Get in touch with us today for a customized policy.

 Already have Workers Compensation Insurance?
 Switching is easy

 It might be time to switch insurers whenever the service that your existing insurer provides doesn’t meet your needs.
 For example, if you have a poor claims experience or an unexplained rate increase, it might be time to consider other options

 If you cancel a previous policy before a new policy is effective, you could run into some serious financial problems.